hsydata/Vending-Machine-Analysis/README.md

 1)	Trouble with converting the location column into a location datatype, to use as a map.
 2)	We can structure the final dashboard more nicely, using uniform colour palette, sizing of graphs, etc.
 3)	Can use SQL code to transform the data/table to my liking instead of Excel.
 4)	Can use graphs to filter.
 Can alternatively add slicers for months, products and locations, to know what are popular by location.

+** Personal Improvement Notes
+1. Slicers
+2. High level on dashboard.
+3. Detailed on pg 2
+4. Identify dimensions

 ## References
 1. Stack Overflow